Peterpiotr/siguren-documentation/docs/source/operation/regular/operation-modes.rst

 .. _General view of the sequence of MS operation:
 .. figure:: /_img/regular-operation/MS-block-diagram-color_1.PNG
-   :figwidth: 600 px
+   :figwidth: 100 %
-   :align: center
+   :class: instructionimg

    General view of the sequence of MotoSuiveur® operation